 Nearby place of interest:

 Directions: Enter into Waze “Mishkan Museum” and click on “Mishkan Museum of Art, Ein Harod.”
-It is open Monday to Thursday 9.00 a.m. to 4.00 p.m., Friday 10.00 a.m. to 1.00 p.m. and Saturday 10.00 a.m. to 2.00 p.m.
+The museum is open Monday to Thursday 9.00 a.m. to 4.00 p.m., Friday 10.00 a.m. to 1.00 p.m. and Saturday 10.00 a.m. to 2.00 p.m.
 It is closed on Sunday.
-Admission for adults is 46 NIS and for seniors and soldiers 23 NIS (but check on current prices).
+There is an admission charge.
+The cafetaria is always open, although drinks are not always on sale.
 Their phone number is 04-648 6038.
-This is their (Hebrew) website